GaborSzalay/thesisApp/README.md

 ### Title and description of the thesis on two different languages ###

 * Teacher should provide it during creating thesis.
-* Able to modify it later.
+* Able to modify it later by the own teacher.
 * Student can see the related titles and descriptions which he is allowed to work with given by his major, course etc...

 ### Registration ###